Grandpa Kitchen: History

 Reddy cooked large meals for members of his family, who visited from more comprehensive conurbations.
-He started a YouTube channel later catching from other family branches that his meals could be given to other-selves in the district.
-Prior to his YouTube profession, Reddy was a gardener.
+He started a YouTube channel later catching from other family branches that his meals could be given to others in the district.
+Before his YouTube profession, Reddy was a gardener.

 His first video, "King Of 2000 EGGS," was uploaded in August 2017.
-As of 1 November 2020, the channel built a subscriber base of >8.57 million, with Indian and foreign viewers, and included over 220 videos.
+As of 1 November 2019, the channel built a subscriber base of 6.11 million, with Indian and foreign viewers, and included over 220 videos.
 His first video was viewed on over 2.6 million occasions.
 His Patreon, as of that day, had over 1,000 people subscribed to it, and his Facebook had about 5,30,000 subscribed to it.
 As of 1 November 2020 his most widely viewed video, of him making finger chips (a.k.a. potato chips a.k.a. french fries), had 55 million views.
 A video showing him preparing a batch of Maggi noodles from 100 packets had a total of 27 million views, and his mutton biryani video had over 13 million views.
 He also made chicken biryani, fried chicken, chicken noodles, chocolate cakes, donuts, gulab jamuns, hamburgers, lasagne, milkshakes, pancakes, vegan pizza, potato wafers, oreo pudding, and red velvet cake.
-Members of his family chose to work for him to help produce videos in lieu of their previous employment.
+Members of his family chose to work for him to help produce videos instead of their previous employment.

 Reddy stopped uploading cooking videos due to health issues; his final before-mentioned video, uploaded on 20 September 2019, denoted "Crispy Potato Fingers".
 A succeeding video was of him explaining his health predicaments.
-Preeti Biswas of The Times of India stated he was "visibly diseased" in aforementioned video.
+Preeti Biswas of The Times of India stated he was "visibly diseased" in the aforementioned video.
 Reddy died on October 27, 2019, at age 73.
 His family notified the public after his entombment ended, via a YouTube video uploaded three days later on 30 October, lasting about five minutes.
 Within 24 hours the video had 89,110 views, and by 1 November 2019, this increased to 3.3 million views and 142,192 comments from people around the world.
 There were also responses on Reddit threads.
-His nephew Srikanth Reddy stated he and other members of the family have plans to continue Narayana's work through making subsequent videos, the first of which was released on 6 November 2019.
-Now, they are expanding largely towards foreign themed foods, starting from Philippine adobo, alongside regular Indian food.
+His nephew Srikanth Reddy stated he and other members of the family have plans to continue Narayana's work by making subsequent videos, the first of which was released on 6 November 2019.
+Now, they are expanding largely towards foreign-themed foods, starting from Philippine adobo, alongside regular Indian food.
+The videos are now hosted by Srikanth Reddy alongside at least one other member of the family, depending on the video.
+Unlike the elder Reddy, who spoke little English and whose dialogue usually consisted of simple descriptions, Srikanth is fluent in English and occasionally gives more detailed information on the ingredients and cooking methods.